Fightingbox/DuelPad-A14/README.md

 Thanks to [OpenStickCommunity GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE) software to design your own fighting keyboard, making it possible for the market to have access to very affordable fighting keyboards.This approach will allow more people to have access to affordable fighting keyboards, thus driving the development of the entire industry.
 The DuelPad team will continue to open-source the software and hardware of the fighting keyboard.
 We hope that you can provide valuable feedback.
 ## Some of the cool things:
-The A16 Fight Keyboard has some cool features such as DPAD selection, SOCD selection, Focus mode, RGB lighting, 16-key layout for ergonomic design, USB passthrough port which when paired with a security dongle, supports PS4, PS5, and XBOX ONE game consoles.
+The A14 uses the same hardware as the A16, but has two fewer buttons.The A14 Fight Keyboard has some cool features such as DPAD selection, SOCD selection, Focus mode, RGB lighting, 14-key layout for ergonomic design, USB passthrough port which when paired with a security dongle, supports PS4, PS5, and XBOX ONE game consoles.
 It comes with a transparent acrylic panel the size of an A4 size paper, allowing players to print their favorite customized panels.

 ## Hardware Schematic
 The DuelPad A16 hardware schematic is as follows.
 You can customize your key values using GP2040-CE web according to your requirements.